Blog · Analysis · Last reviewed June 23, 2026

 The second is consent inflation.
 A user authorizes a narrow task, but the agent interprets that as broad permission to browse, compare, share data, create accounts, save preferences, or make repeat purchases.

 The third is prompt-injected spending.
 A malicious page, product description, email, review, coupon, or merchant feed attempts to steer the agent into a purchase, disclosure, or payment action.
 Payment protocols can reduce some risk, but they do not make untrusted commercial text safe.
+This is the commerce branch of the wider prompt injection and agent sandboxing problem.

-The fourth is merchant capture.
+The fifth is merchant capture.
 Agentic commerce may route economic life through a small number of AI platforms, wallets, payment networks, and feed gateways.
 Smaller sellers may become dependent on being readable to the agent and acceptable to the protocol.

-The fifth is dispute fog.
+The sixth is dispute fog.
 If a bad transaction occurs, responsibility may be spread across the user, agent platform, model provider, merchant, payment processor, wallet, protocol, and device.
 Everyone can say the user authorized something.
 The dispute will turn on what exactly the agent did and why.

-The sixth is behavioral enclosure.
+The seventh is behavioral enclosure.
 Shopping agents can learn not only what a person buys, but what they considered, rejected, delayed, substituted, asked privately, or could not afford.
 That is a rich map of desire, constraint, vulnerability, household structure, health, religion, politics, and class position.

 The Governance Standard